davidcastells/py4hw/README.md

 # py4hw

-py4hw is an HDL language based on python to create digital circuits following a structural design methodology.
+py4hw is an HDL library based on python to create digital circuits following a structural design methodology.
 It is highly influenced by the JHDL principles.

 clock is implicit